seananderson/metafolio/inst/ms/ms.md

 <!--TODO adjust wording a bit more:-->

-*Declining habitat availability*: \R{B2:1}Habitat capacity in the Pacific Northwest is likely shrinking over time as salmon populations are squeezed between warming temperatures reducing habitat from below and declining stream flows reducing the habitat that remains from above.
+*Declining habitat availability*: Habitat capacity in the Pacific Northwest is likely shrinking over time as salmon populations are squeezed between warming temperatures reducing habitat from below and declining stream flows reducing the habitat that remains from above.
 For example, temperature isotherms are shifting